ITV Studios: Output

 ITV Studios is a major commercial TV producer in the UK, creating over 3,500 hours of original programming each year across all genres except news.
 Its network programmes include, or have included, Coronation Street, Emmerdale, Heartbeat, Agatha Christie's Marple and Agatha Christie's Poirot, Brainiac: Science Abuse, I'm a Celebrity...Get Me Out of Here!, Parkinson, Ant & Dec's Saturday Night Takeaway, Tonight, The Jeremy Kyle Show and This Morning.

 ITV Studios also produces programmes for other UK broadcasters outside of its own network.
 These include the BBC, Channel 4, Channel 5 and Sky.
 ITV Studios is based in London and Manchester, with the centre in Leeds now only home to Emmerdale and Multistory Media (formerly Yorkshire-Tyne Tees Television's then Granada Productions' northern features department).
 The production centres in Bristol and Norwich closed in 2006 and 2012 respectively.
 ITV Studios also owns So Television after acquiring Graham Norton's production company in 2012.
 On 22 April 2013, ITV announced they had acquired production company The Garden for £18 million; it is best known for producing Channel 4 series 24 Hours in A&E. In 2013, ITV launched a new production company named Potato.
 2016 saw ITV Studios secure a four-year British horse racing deal which saw the Cheltenham Festival, Grand National and Royal Ascot all be shown on ITV.

 On 14 January 2013, the ITV logo was added to the opening credits of the majority of ITV Studios-produced shows airing on ITV's channels, similar to the BBC.

+Assets

+Assets owned by ITV Studios include: